NickEckardt/sleep/article.md

 I've been there too.
 I wake up from my alarm, and decide "I have plenty of time before my first class, so I'll just go back to sleep".
-There is only one surefire solution to make sure I get out of bed: Making plans with people early the next day with people I care about.
-		you don't have plans, try to set up studying with friends, or some sort of social event.
+There is only one surefire solution to make sure I get out of bed: Making plans with people early the next day with people I care about.  you don't have plans, try to set up studying with friends, or some sort of social event.
 Waking up at 10am and doing something non-productive until 12 is better than waking up at 2 and getting out of bed at 3.

-Finally, make sure you have something to do after you wake up.

 ## Conclusion